 - dangerous driving causing bodily or serious bodily harm while under the influence – first offence

-- any second or subsequent drink driving offences committed within 5 years.
+- any second or subsequent drink driving offences committed within five years.

 Are there any exemptions?

 Exemptions to the program are few.
-You may only be exempted if:
+However, a person may be exempted from the program if:

-- you live in excess of 150klms from an approved technician, or
+- they live in excess of 150klms from an approved technician, or

-- the offence committed is one of refusing a breath sample and you can provide medical evidence that you are not physically able to supply the requisite volume of breath.
+- the offence committed is one of refusing a breath sample and they can provide medical evidence that they are not physically able to supply the requisite volume of breath.

 What does the interlock program require?

-If you have committed one of the relevant offences and are ordered to participate in the program, to be able to drive, you must have your vehicle – whether a car, motorcycle, truck, or other vehicle – fitted with an interlock device.
-You must not drive any vehicle other than one that is fitted with the device.
+If you have committed one of the relevant offences and are ordered to participate in the program, to be able to drive, you must have your vehicle – whether a car, motorcycle, truck, or another vehicle – fitted with an interlock device.
+You must not drive any vehicle other than the one that has been fitted with the device while in the program.

-You must have it fitted by an approved technician, and you are then required to have it serviced and checked, and the data downloaded, every 30 days.
-All costs are your responsibility, including for the removal of the device.
+The device must be fitted by an approved technician, and you are then required to have it serviced and checked, and the data downloaded every 30 days.
+All costs are your responsibility, including the cost of removing the device.

 Once the device has been fitted, you will be granted an extraordinary licence which includes an interlock condition.
 You cannot activate the vehicle until you have provided a breath sample registering a blood alcohol content (BAC) of less than 0.02.
 Readings above this point will lock the vehicle and the breach will be recorded.
 Whenever a reading over the limit is recorded, it will be presumed that you were the one blowing into the device.
 You will also be required to provide breath samples at random intervals over the course of a journey.

-You must not tamper with the device, or attempt to circumvent it, and you must not allow anyone else to do so either.
+You must not tamper with the device, or attempt to circumvent it, and you must not allow anyone else to do so.

 Before you can exit the program, you must show that you can separate your drinking and your driving for the period for which you have been disqualified – a minimum of 180 consecutive days.